This page was reviewed under our medical and editorial policy by

 Thoracoscopy is sometimes used to determine the etiology of the tumor or to resect tumors that have originated from other parts of the body.
 When the surgeon removes the portion of the lung that contains a tumor, it's called a wedge resection.
 If the tumor is bigger or a wedge resection can't be performed in cases of metastatic disease, the lobe of the lung may be removed (lobectomy).
 In some cases, the scope may be used to treat cancer in the esophagus or thymus gland.

 Thoracoscopy can remove excess fluid that may be causing breathing difficulties.
-Your doctor may send the fluid to a lab to check for signs of cancer or infection.
+The doctor may send the fluid to a lab to check for signs of cancer or infection.
 If fluid is extracted but builds up again, a thoracoscope can be used to place medication in the chest cavity to stop another recurrence, a procedure called chemical pleurodesis.

 The thoracoscopy procedure may be done on an outpatient basis (no overnight stay in the hospital) or on an inpatient basis (with a stay in the hospital for one or more nights).

 For the thoracoscopy itself, a small incision is made below the shoulder blade and the thoracoscope is inserted.
-Other small incisions may be needed, depending on what your doctor wants to accomplish.
+Other small incisions may be needed, depending on what the doctor wants to accomplish.
 For instance, one may be made beneath the underarm on the same side to insert the instrument that takes a tissue sample for lab testing.
 If it’s necessary to remove fluid, an incision will be made in the lower chest wall and another tube inserted.
-The procedure takes about 30 to 90 minutes, depending on your circumstances.
+The procedure takes about 30 to 90 minutes, depending on the patient's circumstances.

 Potential risks of thoracoscopy include: